teko-ntimane/teko-ntimane.github.io/README.md

 **Data Analytics and HR Intern @ Tsebo Solutions Group (_Jul 2019 - Dec 2019_)**<br>
 _Johannesburg, South Africa_
-- Launched a nationwide Employee Experience Survey for 1,000+ employees, analyzing and visualizing data for departmental insights.
+- Collaborated with the HR Project Manager to launch a nationwide Employee Experience Survey for 1,000+ employees, analyzing and visualising the collected data to present actionable insights, opportunities, and challenges to department heads.
+- Redesigned and transitioned key operational and tactical dashboards from Microsoft Excel to PowerBI, and managed the monthly maintenance of the data flow to these dashboards.
+- Conducted competitive analysis using statistical methods to scrape and extrapolate key metrics from competitors, providing deeper industry insights and identifying internal opportunities.
+- Facilitated development and succession planning for executive and senior employees, screened and interviewed candidates, and led a large-scale recruitment drive with the South African Department of Home Affairs for junior roles in Orlando West, Soweto.
+Successfully placed over 30 candidates across Johannesburg with the help of a dedicated team.

 ---